sipeed/sipeed_wiki/docs/hardware/zh/tang/Tang-Nano-9K/examples/lushaylabs/1_installation_getting_started/installation_getting_started.md

 curl -sSL https://raw.githubusercontent.com/lushaylabs/openfpgaloader-ubuntufix/main/setup.sh | sh`
 ```

-And then once completed you will need to log-out and log back in so that the user permissions take effect and you will need to unplug and replug in the tang nano board.<h4 id="windows-usb-driver-fix">Windows USB Driver Fix</h4>
+And then once completed you will need to log-out and log back in so that the user permissions take effect and you will need to unplug and replug in the tang nano board.

+### Windows USB Driver Fix

 On windows the default driver does not work with `openFPGALoader` so to get it to work we need to replace the default driver.
 To do this you need a program called Zadig which can be downloaded <a href="https://zadig.akeo.ie/">here</a>.